 - Semiweekly: When the IRS assigns you a semiweekly schedule, you must deposit employment taxes for payments made Wednesday, Thursday, and Friday by the following Wednesday, and payments made Saturday, Sunday, Monday, and Tuesday by the following Friday.

-Step 10: Complete year-end payroll reports.
+Step 10: Process annual payroll reports.
 Every year, you will need to complete payroll reports, including all W-2 Forms and 1099 Forms.
 You must provide these forms to employees no later than Jan.
 31 of the following year.

 Alabama Payroll Laws, Taxes & Regulations

 Understanding how to calculate payroll taxes and apply the related laws is vital to ensuring accuracy and compliance.
 To help you maintain compliance with payroll regulations, review the specific laws and regulations for doing payroll in Alabama below.

 With few exceptions, most employers in the US must pay Federal Insurance Contributions Act (FICA) taxes.
 The current FICA tax rate for Social Security is 6.2% and 1.45% for Medicare.
 Both the employer and the employee will pay these taxes, each paying 7.65% for the combined Social Security and Medicare taxes.